Aam-Digital/ndb-setup/README.md

 Running the setup script will create a new folder in the same parent folder, next to the cloned repo.
 You can use the script multiple times to create new instances.

 1. Clone this repository
-2. Edit the `interactive_setup.sh` script and review the variables where necessary (see below "Adjusting the script")
+2. Set up local environment by copying setup.example.env file and editing the `setup.env` and `keyloak/.env`
-3. Then run the script and follow the questions in the console
+3. Then run the script and follow the questions in the console to generate the required .env and other files:
    > ./interactive_setup.sh

 The following things can be automatically done